Global carmakers reengineer India strategy to grow sales

-NEW DELHI (Reuters) - Leading global carmakers are reviewing their blueprint for India to boost sales and avoid more painful cutbacks, after struggling to win over consumers even as the market swings to growth and dominant local players begin to raise prices.
+NEW DELHI, Aug 26 (Reuters) - Leading global carmakers are reviewing their blueprint for India to boost sales and avoid more painful cutbacks, after struggling to win over consumers even as the market swings to growth and dominant local players begin to raise prices.

 Automakers like General Motors, Nissan Motor Co and Renault SA have over the past weeks announced hundreds of job losses.
 Some have already reduced output, and industry analysts expect more to come.